harvzor/portfolio/data/blog/better-task-scheduling-in-umbraco.md

 My personal favourite solution is Hangfire because of the user friendly UI.
 But ultimately, what you use depends on how critical tasks that you need carrying out are and the budget of your client.

 Have you got a solution you prefer?
 Or do you think Umbraco should include a better task scheduler in the core?
-You can contact me on <a href="https://twitter.com/Harvzor" target="_blank">Twitter</a> to let me know what you think!
+You can contact me on [Twitter](https://twitter.com/Harvzor) to let me know what you think!